 After a month of anxious waiting, it was finally the weekend of our trip.
 As it turned out, the weather for that two days was fantastic!
 Sunny and warm.
 The weeks right before and after the weekend were packed with snowy days.
 The park, just as we heard and expected, was beyond stunning.
 Everywhere we went, we were in awe and could hardly believe how beautiful the places is.
 The thing with Yosemite is, it changes throughout the year.
 My husband has been to the park once years ago in October, and he told me the park looks differently as there were no waterfalls and rivers were shallow.
 But this year, it has a record high-level of snowfall, which means plenty of water for the falls.
 Under the Yosemite fall, for example, it had so much water that the man-made bridge was damaged, which means all hiking trails to the top of the fall were closed.

-Since the weather was gorgeous and there are a lot of water in the waterfall, we knew our chance to see firefall was pretty high.
+Since the weather was gorgeous and there is a lot of water in the waterfall, we knew our chance to see Firefall was pretty high.
 Started around 4 pm (sunset is at 5:20), we headed towards the Horsetail fall to find a spot for watching and photographing the fall.
 The place was already packed with cars and people.
-After hour of waiting in the freezing cold, we finally saw firefall and loved every minute of it.
+After hours of waiting in the freezing cold, we finally saw Firefall and loved every minute of it.
 The fall started to glow around 5 pm and got just more and more orange, and almost red towards the end of the glow.
 The whole process lasted around 20 mins.
-We were extremely happy to be able to witness this natural wonder on our first try, as some people we talked have been there for years and could't see it.
+We were extremely happy to be able to witness this natural wonder on our first try, as some people we talked have been there for years and couldn't see it.